Surgical Technology, Certificate of Technology

 |SRGT 1509||Fundamentals of Perioperative Concepts and Techniques||5|

 |SRGT 1505||Introduction to Surgical Technology||5|

 |SRGT 2460||Clinical III Surgical||4|

 BIOL 2404 or BIOL 2301/2101 (Lec/Lab) and BIOL 2302/2102 (Lec/Lab).

 HPRS 2301 or BIOL 2420 or BIOL 2320/2120 (Lec/Lab).

-Upon completion of the program the student receives a certificate of technology and is eligible to write the National Certification Examination to become a certified surgical technologist.
+Upon completion of the program, the student receives a certificate of technology and is eligible to take the National Certification Examination to become a certified surgical technologist.